Kings pull out win over short-handed Warriors

 The Warriors missed their last seven shots, six of which were 3-point attempts by Thompson and Green.

+“I did not love our execution down the stretch,” Kerr said.
+“Obviously, without K.D. and Steph, that changes the dynamic down the stretch.
+We had a few play calls that we knew that we wanted.
+We just didn’t get great looks out of those sets and ended up settling for some difficult shots.”

-Cauley-Stein had 19 points and eight rebounds to lead the Kings, who shot 53.2 percent from the field and became the first Warriors opponent to make at least half their shots in a game since last season.
+Cauley-Stein had 19 points, eight rebounds and six assists, all team highs.
+The Kings shot 53.2 percent from the field and became the first Warriors opponent to make at least half of its shots in a game since last season.

 Five other Kings scored in double figures, including Bogdanovic, who totaled 12.

-Thompson had 21 points, substitute starter Patrick McCaw 16 and Green 14 to lead the Warriors, who lost for just the sixth time in 60 games in the month of November since Steve Kerr became the coach.
+Thompson had 21 points, substitute starter Patrick McCaw 16 and Green 14 to lead the Warriors, who lost for just the sixth time in 60 games in the month of November since Kerr became the coach at the start of the 2014-15 season.

 The Warriors were playing without Curry and Durant for just the second time in the past two seasons.
-They were among the four All-Stars who sat in the 22-point loss at San Antonio last March.
+The two were among the four All-Stars who sat in a 22-point loss at San Antonio last March.

-Neither team led by more than 10 points and there had been 12 ties through three periods, which ended with the Kings holding an 83-82 advantage.
+Neither team led by more than 10 points in the game.
+There were 16 lead changes and 17 ties.